Watchmen

-Watchmen is an American comic book maxiseries by the British creative team of writer Alan Moore, artist Dave Gibbons and colorist John Higgins.
+Watchmen is a comic book limited series by the British creative team of writer Alan Moore, artist Dave Gibbons, and colorist John Higgins.
 It was published monthly by DC Comics in 1986 and 1987 before being collected in a single-volume edition in 1987.
 Watchmen originated from a story proposal Moore submitted to DC featuring superhero characters that the company had acquired from Charlton Comics.
 As Moore's proposed story would have left many of the characters unusable for future stories, managing editor Dick Giordano convinced Moore to create original characters instead.

-Moore used the story as a means to reflect contemporary anxieties, to deconstruct and satirize the superhero concept and political commentary.
+Moore used the story as a means of reflecting contemporary anxieties, deconstructing and satirizing the superhero concept, and making political commentary.
 Watchmen depicts an alternate history in which superheroes emerged in the 1940s and 1960s and their presence changed history so that the United States won the Vietnam War and the Watergate scandal was never exposed.
 In 1985, the country is edging toward World War III with the Soviet Union, freelance costumed vigilantes have been outlawed and most former superheroes are in retirement or working for the government.
 The story focuses on the protagonists' personal development and moral struggles as an investigation into the murder of a government-sponsored superhero pulls them out of retirement.

-Gibbons used a nine-panel grid layout throughout the series and added recurring symbols such as a blood-stained smiley face.
-All but the last issue feature supplemental fictional documents that add to the series' backstory, and the narrative is intertwined with that of another story, an in-story pirate comic titled Tales of the Black Freighter, which one of the characters reads.
-Structured at times as a nonlinear narrative, the story skips through space, time and plot.
-In the same manner, entire scenes and dialogue have parallels with others through synchronicity, coincidence and repeated imagery.
+Gibbons uses a nine-panel grid layout throughout the series and adds recurring symbols such as a blood-stained smiley face.
+All but the last issue feature supplemental fictional documents that add to the series' backstory and the narrative is intertwined with that of another story, an in-story pirate comic titled Tales of the Black Freighter, which one of the characters reads.
+Structured at times as a nonlinear narrative, the story skips through space, time, and plot.
+In the same manner, entire scenes and dialogues have parallels with others through synchronicity, coincidence, and repeated imagery.